-‘Fellowship House’ – the UK’s first holiday home specifically for deafblind people, opened in 1936 after tireless fundraising efforts by members of the National Deafblind Helpers League.
+‘Fellowship House’ – the UK’s first holiday home specifically for people with dual sensory impairments, opened after tireless fundraising efforts by members of the National Deafblind Helpers League.

-In 1948, Arthur Sculthorpe, General Secretary of the National Deafblind Helpers League, made the first ever broadcast appeal by a deafblind person on the BBC, raising more than £6,000.
-He dreamed of a place where deafblind people could live independently, with appropriate support available if required.
-In 1963, his dream was realised when the charity built a complex of twelve flats at Rainbow Court in Peterborough designed to enable deafblind adults to live independently – the only such development in the United Kingdom.
+Arthur Sculthorpe, General Secretary of the National Deafblind Helpers League, made the first ever broadcast appeal by a deafblind person on the BBC, raising more than £6,000.
+He dreamed of a place where people with reduced sight and hearing could live independently, with appropriate support available if required.

-In September 1996 the National Deafblind League became Deafblind UK, with a bright new logo and modern image.
+In September 1996 the National Deaf Blind League became Deafblind UK.
 The office complex at Rainbow Court was redeveloped to become the National Training and Rehabilitation Centre for deafblind people and those who support them.

-In May 1999 Dr Philip Gafga became Chair of Deafblind UK, the first deafblind Chair of a national voluntary organisation.
+Dr Philip Gafga became Chair of Deafblind UK, the first deafblind Chair of a national voluntary organisation.
 He led Deafblind UK’s Directors to approve plans to establish and promote a National Centre for Deafblindness.
-The ‘Touch Appeal’, set up to raise funds for the new centre, was launched in April 2000 by HRH the Duke of York and the National Centre for Deafblindness was officially opened in 2003.

-About Me Care and Support delivers a unique range of care and support to enable people who are deaf, blind or deafblind to remain in the community and choose how they want to live.
+Deafblind UK launched the social enterprise, About Me Care and Support (About Me) which delivers a unique range of care and support to enable people who are deaf, blind or deafblind to remain in the community and choose how they want to live.